 The successful candidate receives a $10,000 cash award from MPPIA, a $5,000 cash award from Creative BC, plus in-kind production services up to $100,000 for a short film project to be completed within one year of receiving the Award.
 The completed project screens at the subsequent Whistler Film Festival.

 This annual Award is possible with the generous support of British Columbia’s motion picture production community.
-Today the legacy grows: nine award winning films have been made, with the tenth ready to debut at the 2017 Whistler Film Festival (Nov.
-29-Dec 3.)
-Also at upcoming WFF17 , four new hopefuls will compete to take the 11th MPPIA Short Film Award at this year’s WFF pitch session.
+Today the legacy grows: ten award winning films have been made, with the 11th in production for its debut at the 2018 Whistler Film Festival (Nov.
+28-Dec 2.)
+Also at upcoming WFF18 , five new candidates will be ready to compete to take the 12th MPPIA Short Film Award at this year’s WFF pitch session.